My-Finance-Report/yearly_report/README.md

 - Some issue with case sensitivity in uploader matching
 - Build deploy is insanely slow
 - Sankey currently only allows one intermediate node
+- Update categorized transaction to have entity category for forms

 # notes from onboarding myself